 The creative therapies can be very helpful in the process of recovery from addiction.
-They can provide time to get in touch with the inner self and with the higher power and can provide a form of expression for feelings that cannot be easily identified or put into words.
-Through helping the addict connect with his/her more authentic self, the expressive therapies can help raise self-esteem and provide an opportunity to create new experiences beyond habitual and painful emotional patterns.
+They offer the opportunity to get in touch with the inner self and with the higher power and can provide a form of expression for feelings that cannot be easily identified or put into words.
+Through helping the person with an addiction connect with his/her more authentic self, the expressive therapies can help raise self-esteem and provide an opportunity to create new experiences beyond habitual and painful emotional patterns.
 The creative arts foster a renewed ability to relax without drugs or alcohol.

 American Art Therapy Association (AATA) (arttherapy.org)

 Learn about the process of art therapy, who benefits and how to become an art therapist.
 Click on Find-A-therapist on the home page for a directory by state and top cities in the US.